 In our Online Program, we offer Bachelor of Arts (BA) degrees in Culinary Arts, Food and Beverage Business Management and Baking & Pastry.
-We also off an Associate of Occupational Studies (AOS) in Food and Beverage Business Management.

 Through Continuing Education, industry professionals may take individual courses online to expand their knowledge base and earn college credits.

 Look at each program, come visit, take a tour, talk to students and Chef-Instructors, and decide which path fits your goals.
 We’re here for you every step of the way!